RyanNgCT/IS2218/Lecture 10 - Pricing.md

 - pricing also depends on the **volume of products produced** $\implies$ as it affects the production costs associated with the products
 - do things in operations in a more cost-effective way with more experience
 	- experience curve drives down the price of products in general (learning to cut costs of the product, despite maybe maintaining the same kind of quality perhaps)

+- produce more goods to reduce per unit costs $\implies$ cannot associate it with a direct increase in revenue or profit margin
 ### C1.
 Internal Factors
 - Organization -- who sets the price?
 	- the top manager